Local SEO Featured

 • Real-time availability signals AI could verify

-• Pricing transparency AI could display
+• Pricing data AI could display

 • Video content AI could analyze and recommend

-Start with these three actions this week:
+Start with three things this week:

 1. Audit your Google Business Profile for real-time availability accuracy